dhamaniasad/flashcards-for-developers-1/README.md

 $ yarn server
 ```

-Open a Terminal in another window and start the frontend server:
+Open a new Terminal and start the frontend server:

 ```sh
 $ yarn web